AleMatGra/reNamer/README.md

 - enable print to console
 - enable to place a safety stop, so you can't accidentally run it twice

+## Safety

+reNamer will not completely remove the name of any file, if the filters cause the name to be wiped it will get a generated name: file<number> (number is just incremented, starting from 0).
+So no file will be left with no name, and a faulty renaming can be completely undone.

 # using/changing it

 If you trust me you can run the .exe from this repo, if not you can re-compile the code.